University of Colorado Boulder: CU Gaming and Esports

 Founded in December 2015, CU Gaming is the University of Colorado's largest student organization with over 3,500 current members.
 The organization offers biweekly and monthly gaming events for its members as well as the general student population at CU.
 CU Gaming offers leadership, career, and internship opportunities for members who are interested in working in the gaming and esports industries.

 CU Esports, CU Gaming's sister organization, fields over a dozen teams in a variety of games.
 In November 2020, CU Esports' Valorant Black Team was crowned the Collegiate Valorant Conference Fall 2020 Series Champions after defeating UCF Esports 2–1 in the finals.

 Hiking Club

 Founded in May 1919, the Hiking Club is the longest running student organization at the University of Colorado Boulder.
 It is a non-profit, student-run organization for university students and affiliates interested in hiking and outdoors activities, with hundreds of active members on campus.

 The club motto, "half mile more," dates back to the 1940s of the club's tradition-rich history.
 A slide show of the club's activities is shown on campus during semi-annual new member meetings and the alumni association meets annually.

 Radio 1190

 KVCU AM-1190, popularly known as Radio 1190, is a college radio station affiliated with the University of Colorado Boulder.
-Staff of the station are compensated with funds provided by the University of Colorado Student Union while operating funds are raised during biannual on-air pledge drives.
+Staff of the station are compensated with funds provided by the University of Colorado Student Government, while operating funds are raised during biannual on-air pledge drives.
 It is also run by volunteers from the journalism program.